-Molecular genetics experiment Everyday available any time Molecular biology experiment Everyday available any time Biochemistry experiment Everyday available any time Immunology experiment Everyday available any time Morphology experiment Everyday available any time Neuroimaging experiment Every Thursday available any time Electrophysiology experiment Every Tuesday, Wednesday y available any time
+Molecular genetics experiment Everyday available any time Molecular biology experiment Everyday available any time Biochemistry experiment Everyday available any time Immunology experiment Everyday available any time Morphology experiment Everyday available any time Neuroimaging experiment Every Thursday available any time

 Students are evaluated based on their participation in the lectures, internships and experiments as well as their presentation at conferences and seminars.
 Publication of original papers is highly evaluated.